LateGenXer/finance/gilts/README.md

 ## Known issues

 * For start dates in the future, early coupons are not reinvested.
-* The tool does not yet consider the possibility of selling gilts before maturity, which might be advantageous, especially with index-linked gilts and/or high income marginal tax rates, as good gilts became fewer and further apart.
+* The tool does not yet consider the possibility of selling gilts before maturity, which might be advantageous, especially with index-linked gilts and/or high income marginal tax rates, as low coupon gilts are fewer and further apart.
 * The tool does not consider BoE's yield or inflation curves.
-* It does not take special care with index-linked gilts whose redemption value is know (due to the indexation lag) and therefore are more akin to conventional gilts.
+* It does not take special care with index-linked gilts whose redemption value is known (due to the indexation lag) and therefore are more akin to conventional gilts.
+* Accrued interest for non-standard first coupon periods is not always accurate.

 ## Questions